MidgeOnGithub/discord-bot/README.md

 > * twitch

 ### Important Clone/Fork Information
-In order to run this bot, in the root directory of your project you need a `botcredentials.py` file with this code:
+In order to run this bot, in the `src` directory of your project you need a `botcredentials.py` file with this code:
-> * `TOKEN = 'YourDiscordDevAppTokenInQuotes'`
+> * `TOKEN = 'DiscordDevAppTokenInQuotes'`
 > (optionally, if using the `Twitch` cog):
-> * `TWITCH_CLIENT_ID = 'YourTwitchAppClientIDInQuotes'`
+> * `TWITCH_CLIENT_ID = 'TwitchAppClientIDInQuotes'`

 This is for security.
-By default, the file `botcredentials.py` will be git-ignored if you use this project's `.gitignore` file, preventing TOKEN and/or TWITCH_CLIENT_ID from being published anywhere when using git for version control.
+By default, `botcredentials.py` will be git-ignored if you use this project's `.gitignore` file, preventing credentials from being published when using git for version control.
 Of course, you can use an alternate implementation as you wish.